opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 If your Test Host does not have Docker installed, or Docker is older than 1.12.3, or you have Docker version other than 17.03 CE and wish to change, you will need to install, upgrade, or re-install in order to run Dovetail.
-The Docker installation process can be more complex, you should refer to the official Docker installation guide that is relevant to your Test Host's operating system.
+If you need further assistance with Docker installation process, you should refer to the official Docker installation guide that is relevant to your Test Host's operating system.

 The above installation steps assume that the Test Host is in the online mode.
 For offline testing, use the following offline installation steps instead.

-In order to install Docker offline, download Docker static binaries and copy the tar file to the Test Host, such as for Ubuntu14.04, you may follow the following link to install,
+For instance, download Docker static binaries and copy the tar file to the Test Host, such as for Ubuntu14.04, you may follow the following link:

 .. code-block:: bash